Every marketer depends on data to drive decisions, but what if the data you rely on is flawed?

 5. Look for Overlap or Gaps Across Tools

 Run a quick check by comparing GA4 data with other platforms, such as Meta Ads, HubSpot, or Shopify.
 Massive differences in user counts, conversions, or sessions often signal event misfires, adblocker interference, or broken UTM parameters.
-Cross-referencing provides an additional layer of validation that helps to set the right expectations from GA4 audits.
+This kind of cross-referencing provides an extra layer of validation that helps to set the right expectations from GA4 audits.

 6. Set Up Debug Views on Dev & Staging